 Sample Classroom Library Signs and Book Tub Labels

-The Life Science section of our library is broken into major categories.
-The biggest section of our Life Science library is organized by different habitats and animal categories.
-Here are the major sections:
+The Life Science part of our library is broken into major categories.
+The biggest section is organized by different habitats and animal categories.
+Here are the major components:

 • North America: Habitats on Land